elementary-Inc/blog/_posts/2023/2023-1-31-os-7-available-now.md

 ### Getting Updates

 Staying up to date with the latest versions of apps is something we hear often is very important to folks using elementary OS.
-Flatpak makes it simple for developers to publish updates quickly and now you can get those updates automatically.
+Flatpak makes it simple for developers to publish app updates quickly and now you can get those updates automatically.
 If you'd still like to check for updates on your own time or want to force a manual refresh, there's now a handy menu option that you can use.

 <figure class="constrained" markdown="1">
 ![AppCenter's  updates view](/images/{{ page.slug }}/appcenter-updates.png)
 <figcaption markdown="1">
-App Info views show more screenshots with captions and brand colors
+Operating system updates are now installed offline and app updates can happen automatically
 </figcaption>
 </figure>

+AppCenter now also installs operating system updates offline, ensuring that important services are restarted correctly and avoiding odd crashes or version mismatches when updating.
+Packages are downloaded and prepared during your session and then quickly installed whenever you decide to restart, without forced or automatic shutdowns.

 ### Sideloading & Alt Stores